adityagupta3006/botkeeper/README.md

 # Botkeeper

 ## Task
-* building a NodeJS service to aggregate data from two different apis and then return it to the user.
-There is a products api and an inventory api, they have the following api endpoints:
+* Building a NodeJS service to aggregate data from two different apis and then return it to the user. <br>There is a products api and an inventory api, they have the following api endpoints:

 ### Inventory Endpoints:
 * /inventory - returns the inventory for all the products we have